aghaeifar/SpinWalk/README.md

 T = h5read(filename, '/T');
 T = permute(T, 4:-1:1);
 ```

+Look at the provided demos for Python scripts.

 ## Literature

 There are many nice papers published about simulation of BOLD signal in vessels network.
 A few are listed here for reference: